Home / Career Guides / Network Administrator

 A typical day might involve troubleshooting network problems, installing or updating network software, maintaining and optimizing networks and data communication systems, and performing necessary maintenance to support network availability.
 They frequently have to collaborate with IT team members, manage all network security tools, and answer user questions.

-What educational qualifications are needed?
+What educational qualifications are needed to become a network administrator?

-Most positions require a Bachelor’s degree in a related field such as computer science, information technology, or engineering.
+Most positions require a bachelor’s degree in a related field such as computer science, information technology, or engineering.
 Some roles may accept work experience or an associate’s degree in combination with certifications.
 Industry certifications like Cisco Certified Network Associate (CCNA) or Network+ from CompTIA can also be beneficial.

 What soft skills are useful for a network administrator?